Canada: Foreign Investment

 - the contribution of the investment to Canada’s ability to compete in world markets.

-In respect of acquisitions of Canadian businesses by state-owned-enterprises (SOEs), the Canadian government has issued guidelines in relation to how such acquisitions are to be assessed under the ‘net benefit to Canada’ test (SOE Guidelines).
+In respect of acquisitions of Canadian businesses by SOEs, the Canadian government issued guidelines in 2007 (and updated in 2012 in the context of the CNOOC-Nexen and Petronas-Progress Energy transactions) in relation to how such acquisitions are to be assessed under the ‘net benefit to Canada’ test (SOE Guidelines).
 The SOE Guidelines provide that in its assessment of net benefit to Canada in relation to an SOE acquisition, the government will evaluate, among other things:

 - whether the SOE adheres to Canadian standards of corporate governance (eg, commitment to transparency and disclosure, independent members of the board, independent audit committees and equitable treatment of shareholders);

-- the extent to which the SOE is owned or controlled by a state; and
+- the extent to which the SOE is owned, controlled or influenced by a foreign state; and

-- whether post-acquisition, the Canadian business will continue to operate on a commercial basis.
+- whether post-acquisition, the Canadian business will continue to operate on a commercial basis, including with regard to:

 National security review